ThijsTerporten/MemoryMaster/README.md

 1. Game mode = EASY
 2. Game mode = NORMAL
 3. Game mode = HARD
-4. At the bottom off the screen is a back button to bring the user back to the rules page.
+4. At the bottom off the screen is a back button to bring the user back to the game select page.

 Game Type page structure: